Boulder’s King Soopers was a neighborhood gathering place. Experts say it can be reclaimed.

 “People who are very close to that place when it happened may have even more difficulty returning to this place,” he added.
 “But it’s so important to do it at some point.
 Because the social connection, the contact, the social support, being able to talk to somebody about the experience is part of the healing process itself.”

-He said that initial anxiety be particularly true when the disaster is human caused — such as a mass shooting.
-Most people recognize natural disasters, by contrast, are out of their control.
+Maidenberg said people may be especially worried about the scene of a disaster when the disaster is human caused, such as in a mass shooting.
+Most people recognize that natural disasters, by contrast, are out of their control.

 But with traumas such as mass shootings, “we have some sort of tendency or intuition that we can have more control over it, we can control our own behavior to not expose ourselves to these circumstances, which is just ultimately an illusion of some kind.
 Because we still don’t know exactly when and what’s going to happen.”